A-LevelEconomics

 Describe and explain the causes of inflation.
 [6 marks]

-Consider changes in purchasing power and spending habits.
+Mention effects on purchasing power and spending habits.

-What is meant by the term 'hyperinflation'?
+What is meant by hyperinflation?
 [2 marks]

-Define hyperinflation and provide an example.
+Define hyperinflation and provide a brief example.

 Practice Quiz